 Cancerous ovarian cysts

 Sometimes, ovarian cysts can be cancerous.
 There are numerous tests that can be performed to estimate the likelihood of a cancer.
-Should the risk be high, then you will be referred to a cancer specialist for further discussion and treatment.
+Should the risk be high, then referral to a gynaecological cancer specialist will be made, for further discussion and treatment.
 Subsequent surgery is likely to be more radical than simple ovarian removal, eg. an extended hysterectomy if fertility is not an issue.

 The contraceptive pill can be used to prevent further ovarian cysts developing if you’re prone to them.